Logo

 Day 1: Arrival in Edinburgh & Royal Mile

 Begin your Edinburgh Highlands itinerary 6 days with the capital's ancient spine.
+Edinburgh's 2026 summer programme includes extended evening openings at key attractions.

 Royal Mile